abitravers1989/countMyWords/README.md

 I designed the MVP as I did because I had recently done something in the command line.
 I wanted to get the simplistest working products

+## Issues

+tring to access ```_isPrimeCalculator``` method from within object.keys loop as it changed the environmental context .. all of a sudden because it was being called on Object not the module I defined the context / environment of this was not the split-and-count-words but the global? environment.

+so had to find a way to access the keys in the hash differently

+syncronousity of fs.readfile

 ### Resources